 We’ve all seen news reports about trucks – tractor-trailers, especially – rolling over and causing car accidents, injuries, and even fatalities.
 Rollovers can happen all-too-easily, and it’s important to be aware of how you can prevent them and what raises your risk of having a rollover.
 By doing so, you keep yourself safer when you’re behind the wheel and lower your chances of having a crash that could injure you and other people.
-Avoiding crashes can also help you lower your truck insurance rates, whether it’s tow truck insurance, dump truck insurance, or flatbed truck insurance.
+Avoiding crashes can also help you lower your truck insurance rates, whether it’s tow truck insurance, car hauler insurance, hot shot insurance, or flatbed truck insurance.
 We’ll go over some potential causes of rollovers and give you some tips for preventing them.

 Why rollovers happen.

 Rollovers happen for a variety of reasons.
 The following are some potential causes of rollovers.

 - Poor driving conditions such as rain, wet roads, fog, or darkness.

 - Speeding, especially going too fast around a turn or curve.

 Keep in mind, though, that rollovers don’t just happen under the circumstances listed above.
 Rollovers can just as easily happen in the middle of a clear, sunny day, which is why it’s important to be a safe, defensive driver.
 Rollovers can happen to anyone, no matter how experienced a truck driver you are.